About Dayara Bugyal Trek-Winter treks in Uttarakhand

 1. When is the best time recommended for the trek?

-Best time to go for Dayara Bugyal Trek is during May to July, August end to mid-October and December to February.
+Dayara Bugyal Trek is best experienced between May and July, August end to mid-October, and December to February.

 2. How difficult is the Dayara Bugyal Trek?